felixn11/LaravelAPI-1/readme.md

 Create an empty database called "api" in PHPMyAdmin

 ## Step 2 - Install
-Change directory to the project folder and install the project by running the following command in a command line tool: composer install
+Change directory to the project folder and install the project by running the following command in a command line tool:<br />
+composer install

-Create the tables and setup data by running: composer install and php artisan db:seed
+Create the tables and setup data by running:<br />
+composer install <br />
+php artisan db:seed

 ## Step 3 - Configure API